Porsche 911: 992 Series (2019–present)

 The 2019 version of the 911, under the internal name Type 992, made its debut at the 2018 Los Angeles Auto Show.
 During the actual debut, a presentation of the history of the 911 series was shown, along with a lineup of 911s from different generations.

 On 30 July 2019, Porsche started marketing the non 'S' model of the new 992.
-The exterior is almost identical to the 991 'S's models with the exception of having 19" wheels front and 20" wheels at the rear, compared to the 'S' Models 20" front and 21" rear.
+The exterior is almost identical to the 991 'S' models with the exception of having 19" wheels at the front and 20" wheels at the rear, compared to the 'S' Models 20" front and 21" rear.
 As of November 2022, Porsche offers the Carrera and Carrera S versions (offered with all-wheel-drive 4 and 4S versions along with the standard rear-wheel-drive version in coupe, targa, and convertible body styles), Carrera T (only offered in the coupe body style with rear-wheel-drive), Carrera GTS versions (offered in coupe, convertible, and targa body styles with the optional all-wheel-drive available), the GT3 and GT3 RS (only offered in the coupe body style and rear-wheel-drive), the Turbo and the flagship Turbo S (only offered in coupe and convertible body styles with only all-wheel-drive).